 Turtle Symbolism: Longevity

-Turtles have been on the Earth for 220 million years, and individually, they have long lifespans.
-Turtle can live to 40 years old, while sea turtles can live into their 80s.
+Turtles have been on the Earth for 220 million years.
+In addition, they have long lifespans.
+Land turtles can live to 40 years old, while sea turtles can live into their 80s.

 The Story of Atu